SERMON NOTES

 In my previous career in plumbing, I witnessed the testing process for products seeking SABS certification.
 Products were subjected to pressure tests, measuring how much strain they could withstand before breaking.
 Only after enduring this pressure could they receive the stamp of approval.

 Many of us are in a similar season, going through tests and trials, but these challenges are certifying us for God’s purpose.
 When we go back to our Maker, we realize the strength we’ve developed through the crushing.
-We may say:
+We may say: “I didn’t know I could withstand that.
+I didn’t know I could overcome that.
+I didn’t know I could endure that.”

 Through this process, we discover the capacity God has placed within us.
 When we submit to His plan, we find out what we’re truly capable of.